Homemade dinner rolls! Make the best soft and fluffy dinner rolls with this easy recipe! These old fashioned rolls are so simple to make.

 You can!
 Make the rolls through step 9.
 Place them in a freezer-safe container, and wrap tightly with plastic wrap.
 Let the rolls thaw and rise through the second rise before baking.
 I recommend increasing the amount of yeast by 20% to help with the yeast die-off in the freezer.

-The rolls should be store, covered, at room temperature.
+The dinner rolls should be stored in an airtight container at room temperature.
 These rolls should keep for up to 3 days.

 More dinner roll recipes!